-The crankshaft can be slowly rotated with the turning device for maintenance purposes.
-The motor starter must be designed for reversible control of the motor.
+The crankshaft can be slowly rotated with the turning device for maintenance purposes and for engine slowturning.
+The engine turning device is controlled with an electric motor via a frequency converter.
+The frequency converter is to be mounted on the external system.
 The electric motor ratings are listed in the table below.